Be a Part of God’s Plan for the Nations

 • “Let the nations rejoice and shout for joy, for you judge the peoples with fairness and lead the nations on earth” (Psalm 67:4).

-When I was in high school, I picked up a worn out copy of Let the Nations Be Glad by John Piper at Half Price Books.
-I bought it the year I was supposed to be graduating—I don’t remember the day I bought it, but the sticker is still on the cover.
-That year, I knew that because of my severe medical condition, I wouldn’t be able to get on a plane, much less move to another country.
+When I was in high school, I picked up a worn copy of Let the Nations Be Glad by John Piper at Half Price Books.
+I bought it the year I was supposed to be graduating—the sticker is still on the cover.
+Because of the severe medical condition I suffered, I knew I wouldn’t be able to get on a plane that year, much less move to another country.

 But as I read the book, I began to realize that God, in His kindness, provides other ways to be a part of what He’s doing across the globe.
-You may not be in a season of sickness that limits your travel plans, but you may be the mom to little kids who aren’t easily uprooted.
+You may not be in a season of sickness that limits your travel plans, but maybe you’re a mom to little kids who aren’t easily uprooted.
 Or the caretaker of elderly parents.
 Or someone God has called to serve faithfully in your local context.

 In the afterword of Let the Nations Be Glad!, Tom Steller wrote: